wjlee299/frontend-intern-assessment/README.md

 Design and implement an **action configuration menu** after an action (e.g., "extract") is selected.
 This menu should allow users to define parameters for the chosen action.

 This is deliberately open-ended and is up to you to decide what this should look like, and be.
 Some suggestions for you:
 - Display configuration options dynamically.
 - Provide input fields (text boxes, dropdowns, toggles).
 - Ensure responsive and accessible UI.
 - Keep consistent with Task 1’s design.

+Alternatively, you may implement any additional feature that you deem fit for such an application in addition to/instead of the above-mentioned action configuration menu.

 ---